Tone control circuit

-Tone control is a type of equalization used to make specific pitches or "frequencies" in an audio signal softer or louder.
-It allows a listener to adjust the tone of the sound produced by an audio system to their liking, for example to compensate for inadequate bass response of loudspeakers or earphones, tonal qualities of the room, or hearing impairment.
+Tone control is a type of equalization used to make specific pitches or frequencies in an audio signal softer or louder.
+It allows a listener to adjust the tone of the sound produced by audio equipment to their liking, for example, to compensate for inadequate bass response of loudspeakers or earphones, tonal qualities of the room, or hearing impairment.
 A tone control circuit is an electronic circuit that consists of a network of filters which modify the signal before it is fed to speakers, headphones or recording devices by way of an amplifier.
 Tone controls are found on many sound systems: radios, portable music players, boomboxes, public address systems, and musical instrument amplifiers.

 Uses

 Tone control allows listeners to adjust sound to their liking.
 It also enables them to compensate for recording deficiencies, hearing impairments, room acoustics or shortcomings with playback equipment.
 For example, older people with hearing problems may want to increase the loudness of high pitch sounds they have difficulty hearing.

 Tone control is also used to adjust an audio signal during recording.
 For instance, if the acoustics of the recording site cause it to absorb some frequencies more than others, tone control can be used to amplify or "boost" the frequencies the room dampens.